Yucen-Liu/CSC207project/Readme.md

 **Fork the Repository**:
 - Click the "Fork" button at the top-right corner of the repository page.

+---

+## License

+This project is licensed under the MIT License.
+See the LICENSE file for details.

+---

 ## Contact
 - For any queries or feedback, please reach out to the project maintainers.
 Contributions, suggestions, and improvements are always welcome!